Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Close Command Prompt.

-Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment.
+Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment

 - You should see a list of accounts that aren’t enabled for access.
-Among them you should see Guest account.
-Select Guest account and click on Remove button.
+Among them, you should see the Guest account.

 - Click Apply and OK to save changes.